Blockin-Labs/blockin/README.md

 For a visual demo, visit the [`Blockin Demo`](https://blockin.vercel.app/).

 The Blockin interface can be split into the following categories:
-* Asset Creation: If an asset is to be used while signing in, the asset must be created on-chain before being used for signing in.
+* **Asset Creation**: If an asset is to be used while signing in, the asset must be created on-chain before being used for signing in.
   * The asset can be created by the user, the resource provider, or via a smart contract.
 Each method has its own pros and cons which are explained on the [`Blockin Demo Site`](https://blockin.vercel.app/).
   * This library provides the necessary tools to create an asset via any of the methods.
-* Sign-In Verification: Each time a user would like to sign-in, they will use their private key to cryptographically sign a challenge which specifies all the details about their sign-in attempt such as expiration date, statement, URIs, chain IDs, etc. Blockin will then verify the challenge was signed correctly, the challenge is valid, and the user owns all requested assets by querying the public blockchain.
+* **Sign-In Verification**: Each time a user would like to sign-in, they will use their private key to cryptographically sign a challenge which specifies all the details about their sign-in attempt such as expiration date, statement, URIs, chain IDs, etc. Blockin will then verify the challenge was signed correctly, the challenge is valid, and the user owns all requested assets by querying the public blockchain.
-  * The challenge interface used is the EIP-4361 Sign-In With Ethereum interface with the addition of specifying assets as resources with the prefix of 'Asset ID: '.
+  * The challenge interface used is the [`EIP-4361 Sign-In With Ethereum`](https://eips.ethereum.org/EIPS/eip-4361) interface.
+We extend this interface with the addition of specifying assets as resources with the prefix of 'Asset ID: '.

 This library supports all the needed tools you may need at any stage of the process.